Queer 365: how to progress LGBTQ+ initiatives beyond Pride.

-Gurchaten Sandhu, Non-discrimination and inclusion specialist and President of UN-GLOBE
+Gurchaten Sandhu, Non-discrimination and inclusion specialist and Programme Director at ILGA WORLD

-WCS Solution: We bring in authoritative guest speakers or curate live Q&A panel discussions covering topics such as Gender Identity and LGBTQ+ Language & Terminology.
+WCS Solution: Bring in Authoritative Guest Speakers or curate Live Q&A Panel Discussions covering topics such as Gender Identity and LGBTQ+ Language & Terminology.
 We also facilitate closed round-table discussions around topics such as change for equality.
-Get in touch to find out more.

 2. Increase awareness of LGBTQ+ issues: in and out of the workplace.